belluga/belluga_now_docker/foundation_documentation/modules/tenant_home_composer_module.md

 ## 1. Overview

 The Tenant Home Composer module (MOD-301) assembles the personalized landing experience for every Guar[APP]ari user.
-It consumes upstream summaries (invites, agenda hints, partner promotions, map highlights) and emits a single schema for `/v1/app/home-overview`.
-The module runs in the tenant application tier and persists lightweight snapshots so mocked clients and production clients can converge on the same payload contract.
+For MVP, this module is **deferred**: home composition is client-side using independent requests (invites, agenda, map, discovery), and there is **no** aggregated home endpoint.
+Post-MVP, this module will emit a single schema and persist lightweight snapshots so mocked clients and production clients can converge on the same payload contract.

 ---